victor-web-dev/FullStack-Nodejs-Docker/README.md

 The Backend folder: API built to offer user registration, update and authentication routes.

-The Frontend folder: Has basic configuration for the routes provided by the api.
+The Frontend folder: Has basic configuration for docker use.

 ## How to start! :rocket: